-If you have any combination of the symptoms listed above, you should consider making an appointment with a neuromuscular dentist at your earliest convenience to be evaluated to see if you suffer from TMJ.
-Neuromuscular dentistry is a specialization of dental science that focuses on the alignment of the bite and jaw.
-No other medical professional is better qualified to diagnose and treat a case of TMJ than a neuromuscular dentist.
+If you have any combination of the symptoms listed above, you should consider making an appointment with a physiological dentist in Nashville at your earliest convenience to be evaluated to see if you suffer from TMJ.
+Physiological dentistry emphasizes the function of your teeth, jaws, and orofacial muscles and how these different parts work together.
+A physiological dentist finds the ideal alignment to create harmony between your bite and jaws, and then can provide treatment.

-Click here to learn more about why you should see a neuromuscular dentist.
+Learn more about why you should see a physiological dentist.